Crescent Park Management L.P. Cuts Stock Position in Autodesk, Inc. (NASDAQ:ADSK)

 Crescent Park Management L.P. cut its holdings in Autodesk, Inc. (NASDAQ:ADSK) by 14.9% in the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The institutional investor owned 37,778 shares of the software company’s stock after selling 6,593 shares during the quarter.
 Autodesk accounts for 1.8% of Crescent Park Management L.P.’s investment portfolio, making the stock its 16th largest position.
 Crescent Park Management L.P.’s holdings in Autodesk were worth $10,470,000 as of its most recent SEC filing.

-Several other institutional investors have also bought and sold shares of ADSK.
-Sandy Spring Bank boosted its stake in shares of Autodesk by 59.7% in the first quarter.
-Sandy Spring Bank now owns 7,072 shares of the software company’s stock worth $1,960,000 after acquiring an additional 2,644 shares during the last quarter.
-Regentatlantic Capital LLC boosted its stake in shares of Autodesk by 248.3% in the first quarter.
-Regentatlantic Capital LLC now owns 5,548 shares of the software company’s stock worth $1,538,000 after acquiring an additional 3,955 shares during the last quarter.
-Sustainable Growth Advisers LP boosted its stake in shares of Autodesk by 19.7% in the first quarter.
-Sustainable Growth Advisers LP now owns 2,508,976 shares of the software company’s stock worth $695,363,000 after acquiring an additional 413,747 shares during the last quarter.
-Norges Bank acquired a new position in Autodesk during the fourth quarter worth $1,054,698,000.
-Finally, Capitolis Advisors LLC boosted its stake in Autodesk by 35.7% during the first quarter.
-Capitolis Advisors LLC now owns 131,465 shares of the software company’s stock worth $36,436,000 after buying an additional 34,570 shares during the last quarter.
-Institutional investors and hedge funds own 86.70% of the company’s stock.
+Several other large investors have also recently modified their holdings of ADSK.
+Prudential PLC boosted its stake in shares of Autodesk by 4.6% in the fourth quarter.
+Prudential PLC now owns 21,179 shares of the software company’s stock worth $6,467,000 after acquiring an additional 924 shares during the last quarter.
+Arkadios Wealth Advisors boosted its stake in shares of Autodesk by 505.8% in the fourth quarter.
+Arkadios Wealth Advisors now owns 418 shares of the software company’s stock worth $127,000 after acquiring an additional 349 shares during the last quarter.
+Van ECK Associates Corp acquired a new stake in shares of Autodesk in the fourth quarter worth approximately $4,438,000.
+Sawtooth Solutions LLC boosted its stake in Autodesk by 7.4% during the fourth quarter.
+Sawtooth Solutions LLC now owns 2,462 shares of the software company’s stock worth $752,000 after buying an additional 169 shares during the last quarter.
+Finally, Advisory Services Network LLC boosted its stake in Autodesk by 7.2% during the fourth quarter.
+Advisory Services Network LLC now owns 2,695 shares of the software company’s stock worth $822,000 after buying an additional 180 shares during the last quarter.
+86.70% of the stock is currently owned by hedge funds and other institutional investors.

+A number of equities analysts have weighed in on ADSK shares.
+Barclays boosted their price objective on Autodesk from $335.00 to $340.00 and gave the stock an “overweight” rating in a research note on Friday, May 28th.
+Rosenblatt Securities started coverage on Autodesk in a research note on Monday, June 7th.
+They set a “buy” rating and a $320.00 price objective on the stock.
+Stifel Nicolaus started coverage on Autodesk in a research note on Tuesday, May 25th.
+They set a “buy” rating and a $342.00 price objective on the stock.
+Zacks Investment Research raised Autodesk from a “sell” rating to a “hold” rating and set a $291.00 price objective on the stock in a research note on Wednesday, May 12th.
+Finally, Mizuho upped their price target on Autodesk from $325.00 to $335.00 and gave the company a “buy” rating in a research note on Friday, May 28th.
+Two analysts have rated the stock with a sell rating, five have given a hold rating and eleven have given a buy rating to the company.
+The stock has an average rating of “Buy” and a consensus price target of $310.86.

 Shares of Autodesk stock traded up $0.56 on Tuesday, reaching $293.92.
 12,458 shares of the company were exchanged, compared to its average volume of 1,296,859.
 The stock’s 50 day moving average is $283.29.
 The company has a debt-to-equity ratio of 1.45, a quick ratio of 0.48 and a current ratio of 0.48.
 Autodesk, Inc. has a 1-year low of $215.83 and a 1-year high of $321.13.
 The company has a market capitalization of $64.67 billion, a P/E ratio of 50.32, a P/E/G ratio of 2.95 and a beta of 1.34.